 I roast a few vegetables each week and keep them in the refrigerator.
 They are great heated in the oven, cold in salads, or room temperature.
 They also make a wonderful addition to your lunch box.
 Roasting is super easy.
 Here is a step-by-step roasting guide with a few recipes to get you started.

-- If you are choosing to make more than one vegetable, pick ones that have similar cooking times such as broccoli and cauliflower.
+- Choose your vegetable(s).
+If you are choosing to make more than one vegetable, pick ones that have similar cooking times such as broccoli and cauliflower.
 Dense vegetables such as potatoes, winter squash, and other root vegetables have longer cooker times than vegetables higher in water such as summer squash, asparagus, or mushrooms.

 - Toss the vegetables in a large bowl with a few tablespoons of olive oil and seasoning of your choice.
 It can be as simple as salt and pepper or a combination of spices.
 A favorite of my family is cumin, salt, and a dash of cayenne pepper.
-Make sure that each piece of vegetable is very slightly coated with oil, and the seasoning is will distributed.
+Make sure that each piece of vegetable is very lightly coated with oil, and the seasoning is well distributed.

 - Place the vegetables on a sheet pan, lined with foil for easy clean-up.
 Have a thin layer of vegetables that are not overcrowded which would cause the vegetable to steam instead of roast.

 - Roast at 375 degrees until tender.
 From 15 minutes for asparagus to an hour for dense vegetables such as winter squash.
 Roast until there are some pieces of charred bits which makes the vegetables super sweet and delicious.

 Two of my favorite roasted vegetable recipes:

 Spicy Roasted Cauliflower – This recipe calls for cauliflower, however, you can use any vegetable.
 Make extra of the spice mixture and keep it in the refrigerator or freezer for the next round of roasted vegetables.